fufunoyu/CZ4045---NLP/README.md

 ```
 A trace sample and graph image of the result can be found in the folder [here](results/sentiment_word_detection/).
 Please note that for the `trace.txt` the actual console output will differ somewhat as the file does not include console output for printing progress such as `1000 of 190,000 done`.

 The following image shows the actual sample trace and graph output you would see when running the `sentiment word detection` algorithm.
+The sample trace shows the top 20 positive and negative words along with the calculation of its `adjusted sentiment` value.
+The graph plot the top 20 positive and negative words by their `adjusted sentiment`.

 ![alt text](results/sentiment_word_detection/result.png)